• START HERE

 Martial arts are also an important part of Chinese and Korean culture.

-Taekwondo is Korea’s traditional martial art that teaches self-defense.
+• Taekwondo is Korea’s traditional martial art that teaches self-defense.
 Through this sport, you can learn about Korean culture, count in Korean, and see if your local Taekwondo master will teach the class in Korean.

-5. Cooking lessons in Chinese and Korean
+Cooking lessons for kids in Chinese and Korean

 Before the pandemic, we had reserved one Chinese lesson to make authentic Chinese food (eg, dumplings, garlic rice) with our teacher!

+Cooking is an important practical life skill, and the multi-sensory experience naturally broadens vocabulary and comprehension.
 You can ask your teacher if they would be willing to talk through basic cooking techniques, utensils, ingredients, nutrition, recipes, and kitchen safety.

-Here are some online Chinese cooking classes that we have bookmarked to explore in the future:
+Cooking with Jen Lin-Liu (Black Sesame Kitchen) is an online Chinese cooking class that we have bookmarked to explore in the future!

 Keep an open mind with non-academic Chinese and Korean classes

 I hope some of these fun Chinese and Korean classes will be available in your area or virtually!
+If you travel to Asia, look for programs that offer art, music, dance, sports, and cooking!

 Call or email teachers to see if they are open to these person or virtual learning ideas.
 A trial lesson is also important to confirm that they will use the target language consistently during class.